Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 You wouldn’t know that Case, who spends hours speeding up and down the ice at hockey practice, was anything other than an active little boy.
 But soon after he was born in 2001, his mother Leslie Haberstroh knew something wasn’t right.
 He couldn’t hold down his baby formula, and he was unable to pass his newborn stool or meconium.
 “It was the typical signs of Hirschsprung’s or a blockage,” said Leslie.
-Case was soon sent to Children’s Hospital of Pittsburgh of UPMC where he underwent a biopsy under the care of a team of doctors.
+Case was soon sent to UPMC Children's Hospital of Pittsburgh where he underwent a biopsy under the care of a team of doctors.

 The biopsy revealed an intestinal issue, which led to Case’s diagnosis of Hirschsprung’s disease.
 The congenital condition occurs in about one in every 5,000 births and causes the large intestine to not perform its normal functions.
 At only 7 days old, Case was scheduled for surgery to remove the diseased section of his colon.
 Leslie says for such a scary situation, she felt relatively at ease.
 The Children’s staff “was very supportive.
 You have confidence in their care.
 I was very calm in my feelings toward everything they were doing.”

 After surgery, Case spent 3 weeks recovering in the Neonatal Intensive Care Unit.
 The doctors wanted to ensure that everything had gone properly with the procedure, that his intestines didn’t twist, and that he could keep formula down.
 After passing these tests, baby Case was sent home.
 Three months later, Case returned to Children’s Hospital for a second surgery called a pull-through.
 Since then, he hasn’t had any operations and only takes medication on an as-needed basis.
 Case participated in a research study at Children’s Hospital for nearly eight years in order to help other children with Hirschsprung’s disease.